 How is Microsoft Teams performing?

 Over the last three years, thousands of organizations, small and large—including 93 of the Fortune 100—have discovered how Teams can be their hub for teamwork, helping them to stay connected and engaged.
-Industry leading organizations are rolling out Teams enterprise-wide.
+Industry-leading organizations are rolling out Teams enterprise-wide.
 Innovation is driving growth with larger deployments across our customers, Teams is now used by 124 organizations with more than 100K users, and nearly 3,000 organizations with more than 10K users.
-Accenture recently became the first organization to surpass half a million users, and we expanded our partnership with the NFL, collaborating to bring their first-ever virtual NFL Draft to life.
+Accenture recently became the first organization to surpass half a million users, and we expanded our partnership with the NFL to bring their first-ever virtual NFL Draft to life.

 *We define daily active usage as the maximum daily users performing an intentional action in a 24-hour period across the desktop client, mobile client, and web client.
 Intentional actions include sending or replying to a chat, joining a meeting, or opening a file in Teams.
 Passive actions like auto boot, minimizing a screen, or closing the app.
 We also don’t count Skype Consumer or Skype for Business usage, since that’s a completely different app.
 Our DAU numbers are de-duped, meaning we only count each user once.

 How is the Office 365 business performing?